Aeroluna/LunaCoopMod/README.md

   - Can detect cloaked units.

 Han & Horner are missing a defensive structure to deal with ground, so why not make it something interesting like the scrapped Ordnance Tower?
 These are very expensive but can defend a large area.
 It's also cool to have a structure that focuses more on Horner's side than Han's.

-- Increased visual scale of Assault Galleons by 20%.
-- Increased life of Assault Galleons from 500 to 750.
-- Reduced Assault Galleon limit from 5 to 4.
-- Added the ability for the Assault Galleon to produce 2 units at once.
-- Increased visual scale of Assault Drones by 20%.
-- Increased life of Assault Drones from 80 to 100.

-Assault Galleons are suppose to be mobile Starports that can turn into aircraft carriers, so lets make them visually match that fantasy.
-Overall increases the production rate of Han's units.

-- Increased Salvage rate from 20% to 40% for Han & Horner and from 10% to 20% for ally.

-Mira's units usually trade horribly, this should help mitigate that.

 - Added autocast to Widow Mine Burrow.
 - Reworked Executioner Missiles to shoot a missile at a nearby enemy that splits into 5 missiles.